Hooks are executable files in a charm’s

 leadership, consensus, raft, or quorum require one unit to assert leadership.

-If the election process is done internally to the service, other code should be
+If the election process is done internally to the application, other code

-used to signal the leader to Juju.
-For more information read the charm
+should be used to signal the leader to Juju.
+For more information read the

 leader-settings-changed runs when the leader has set values for the other